jacobxperez/rams/.github/CONTRIBUTING.md

 ## Bug Reports

-Use the bug report template to report any bugs that you have encountered.
+Before submitting a bug report make sure your bug is not already reported on the [issue](https://github.com/jacobxperez/rams/issues) tracker.
+If not, use the bug report template to report any bugs that you have encountered.

 ## Feature Requests